bashogry/plaid_hive/README.md

 $ pip install beekeeper
 ```

-To interact with the Plaid API, simply do the following
+To interact with the Plaid API, simply do the following:

 ```python
 >>> from beekeeper import API